 San Francisco participates in the National Flood Insurance Program (NFIP).
+The City Administrator is the local responsible designee to address commitments and requirements of the NFIP.
 Under the NFIP, which is administered by the Federal Emergency Management Agency (FEMA), the federal government makes affordable flood insurance available in communities that participate in the program.
 In exchange, participating communities agree to adopt and enforce floodplain management requirements meeting the minimum NFIP criteria.
-San Francisco has participated in the NFIP since 2010 and has adopted a Floodplain Management Ordinance that meets NFIP requirements.
+San Francisco has participated in the NFIP since 2010 when it adopted a Floodplain Management Ordinance meeting NFIP minimum floodplain management requirements.